|The busiest "little" township in Indiana

 M. Vision care

-(1) the township may pay the cost of eye exams, eyeglasses, eyeglass repair or eyeglass replacement for eligible applicants
+(1) the township may pay the cost of eye exams, eyeglasses, eyeglass repair or eyeglass replacement for eligible

-provided the applicant has exhausted all other public and private programs providing a similar service
+applicants provided the applicant has exhausted all other public and private programs providing a similar service

-(2) the township will not pay for contact lenses for eligible applicants, unless medically necessary and not covered by other tax
+(2) the township will not pay for contact lenses for eligible applicants, unless medically necessary and not covered by

 (3) the township trustee reserves the right to prior approval of any vision care expense, or that expense will be denied